-Each year, a group of Princeton High School students is selected to receive mentoring and funding for a community service project that they design and carry out over the academic year.
+Each year, a group of high school students is selected to receive mentoring and funding for a community service project that they design and carry out over the academic year.
 Upon completion of the program, they are named Helene Cody Scholars and are eligible for a $1000 college scholarship their senior year.

 Each student will be matched with a mentor associated with the Helene Cody Foundation.
 The mentor will work with the student to design a project, recruit volunteers, and execute the community service project.
 There will be monthly leadership development sessions (1-2 hours) where students will meet with community leaders to learn leadership and communication skills.
 At the end of the year, students will prepare a poster to present at a community networking event.

 - Demonstrate good character and integrity as a representative of the Helene Cody Foundation

 - Attend at least 8 of the 10 leadership development meetings held on weekday evenings at the Princeton Public Library.
 Please note that these will be zoom sessions while we are social distancing in 2020.

 - Spend at least 40 hours designing and executing your community service project

 - Make a poster outlining your project and its impact and present it at the end-of-year poster presentation

 - Volunteer at the Helene Cody Cranbury 5K ("virtual race" held on Saturday, September 12th, 2020) or complete 8 hours of administrative tasks for the Helene Cody Foundation